 There's nothing like getting rewarded every time you swipe.

-Maximizing your rewards with Discover it® - Cashback MatchTM takes some strategy, as is the case with all rotating category cash-back cards.
+Maximizing your rewards with Discover it® Cash Back takes some strategy, as is the case with all rotating category cash-back cards.
 It's not worth getting if the 5 percent categories don't align with your buying preferences or if you aren't the type to strategize when it comes to your spending.
 But, with a little legwork, you can stack up some serious rewards with this card.

-Like Discover it® - Cashback MatchTM, Chase Freedom® offers 5 percent cash back in rotating categories, but it also has a cash bonus sign-up offer: New cardholders earn a $150 bonus after they spend $500 in the first three months, so it's a relatively quick cash-back bonus as compared to the Discover it® - Cashback MatchTM card which matches your cash back from the first year at the end of your first year.
-Chase Freedom®'s intro offer also includes a 0 percent APR on purchases and balance transfers for the first 15 months, making it an attractive option if you currently have a high-interest rate balance on another card or need to make a major purchase.
+Like Discover it® Cash Back, Chase Freedom® offers 5 percent cash back in rotating categories, but it also has a cash bonus welcome offer: New cardholders earn a $150 bonus after they spend $500 in the first three months, so it's a relatively quick cash-back bonus as compared to Discover it® Cash Back, which matches your cash back from the first year at the end of your first year.
+Chase Freedom®'s intro offer also includes a 0 percent APR on purchases and balance transfers for the first 15 months (then, 16.99% - 25.74% Variable), making it an attractive option if you currently have a high-interest rate balance on another card or need to make a major purchase.

-Cardholders earn 5 percent cash back on up to $1,500 in purchases at grocery stores and wholesale clubs until June 30, 2016 (Walmart and Target aren't included) and an unlimited 1 percent cash back on all other purchases, for up to $75 cash back that's redeemable as cash, statement credit or electronic deposit.
-Like Discover it®, earning rewards with Chase Freedom® takes diligence because you must activate new 5 percent cash-back categories every three months (check the calendar here).
+Cardholders earn 5 percent cash back on up to $1,500 in purchases that rotate quarterly and an unlimited 1 percent cash back on all other purchases, for up to $75 cash back that's redeemable as cash, statement credit or electronic deposit.
+Like with the Discover option, earning rewards with Chase Freedom® takes diligence because you must activate new 5 percent cash-back categories every three months.
 The requirement is designed to keep customers informed of quarterly category changes so they can maximize their rewards.
 If you miss the activation period, you'll have to wait until the next quarter, but signing up for Chase's text message or email reminders can help you avoid missing out.

-Chase Freedom® has the same benefits as Discover it® - Cashback MatchTM -- no annual fee and zero fraud liability -- but there's a 3 percent foreign transaction fee and a 5 percent balance transfer fee (it's 3 percent for Discover it® - Cashback MatchTM).
-Even with these potential fees, you're more likely to maximize your rewards with Chase Freedom® because the cash-back categories are more comprehensive -- groceries, gas, restaurants and holiday shopping from October to December 2016.
+Chase Freedom® has the same benefits as Discover it® Cash Back – no annual fee and zero fraud liability – but there's a 3 percent foreign transaction fee and a 5 percent balance transfer fee (it's 3 percent for Discover it® Cash Back).
+Even with these potential fees, you're more likely to maximize your rewards with Chase Freedom® because the cash-back categories are more comprehensive.

 Chase Freedom UnlimitedSM also has a $150 cash sign-up bonus and 0 percent purchase and balance transfer APR offers.
 The big difference here is that Chase Freedom Unlimited® is a flat-rate cash-back card.
 You earn unlimited 1.5 percent cash back on every purchase, every day and there's no annual fee that will cut into your earnings.
 Other benefits include zero fraud liability, price and purchase protection and rental car insurance.